Lumisumu/carrot-comic-downloader/README.md

 ## User installation and tips

-Download the latest exe.zip from Releases and extract it in location of your choice.
-Double click "Carrot Comic Downloader" to start the program.
+Download the project and either run it locally or compile it.
+Sections with instructions are below.

 Click "?" buttons to see tips about program features.